google/koladata/docs/fundamentals.md

 DataSlices with plus-one dimension (explosion operation which is discussed in the [DataSlice of Structured Data](#structured_data) section later).

-Lists can be also looked up with python lists or slices.
-Use kd.implode to convert slices (their last dimension) back into lists.
+Lists can be also looked up with python lists or DataSlices.
+Use `kd.implode` to convert DataSlices (their last dimension) back into lists.

 ```py
 a = kd.list([1, 2, 3, 4])